juliaelman/juliaelman.github.io/_posts/2012-07-11-an-or-a-django-template-filter.md

 ---
 layout: post
-title: an or a django template filter
+title: An or a Django template filter
 comments: false
 ---